Find the Best Time Tracking Software Vendor

 Technology purchases must be driven by a business need, so gaining buy-in from leaders and stakeholders is a critical success factor for software approval and implementation.
 But creating executive buy-in is often one of the most challenging portions of software adoption.

-Consider tailoring your appeal to address the concerns of each member of the C-suite, so they can see the benefits of time tracking software.
+Consider tailoring your appeal to address the concerns of each member of the C-suite to show the benefits of time tracking software.
 Below are some talking points to get you started:

 Your chief financial officer is highly invested in understanding the costs of your company’s products and services.
-Time tracking provides clear data that shows where resources are allocated, and which projects or initiatives aren’t profitable.
-Time tracking tools can show you more than how much time was put into a project, they can provide transparency so you know when people are working on the wrong things.
+Time tracking provides clear data that shows where resources are allocated and which projects or initiatives aren’t profitable.
+A time tracking tool can show you more than how much time was put into a project.
+It can provide transparency, so you know when people are working on the wrong things.

 For example, imagine your developers are backlogged and keep falling behind on tasks.
 You assume they are overworked, so you plan to hire an additional programmer.
-However, time tracking solutions would show you that your developers are getting roped into IT and customer support, and actually spending a disproportionate amount of time on those tasks.
-Time tracking software shows you that important tasks are being done, but by the wrong person.
-So rather than hire another developer, you make a decision based on data to hire additional customer or tech support, so that the programmers can spend their time on high level work.
+However, a time tracking solution would show that your developers are getting roped into IT and customer support.
+They are spending a disproportionate amount of time on those tasks.
+Time tracking tools show you that important tasks are being done, but by the wrong person.
+So rather than hire another developer, you make a decision based on data to hire additional customer or tech support so that the programmers can spend their time on high-level work.

-Your IT department is there to help the company scout and apply useful technologies that improve existing processes.
+Your IT department is there to help the company scout and apply useful technology to improve existing processes.
 By consulting your CIO early in the process, they can help determine if time tracking software supports the company’s 3-5 year growth plan, and create a short list of viable vendors.
-Whether you’re replacing a manual or existing system, you’ll need to outline where the current process is failing and needs improvement, and how a replacement time tracking system can be used to help the company gain a competitive edge.
-It’s important to involve IT early, because in the end they will implement the solution.
+Whether you’re replacing a manual or existing system, you’ll need to outline where the current process is failing and how a replacement time tracking system can be used to help the company gain a competitive edge.
+It’s important to involve IT early, because in the end, they will implement the solution.
 Discussing the new software’s benefits, security, available integrations, cost, and necessary infrastructure upfront will save time later down the road.
 Plus, if you suggest a viable technology plan that’s already backed by the CIO, then you will have a stronger case to sell to other executives.

 At a high level, your company leader is concerned about critical workforce factors that affect the organization’s success.
 Time tracking software provides the transparency, analytics, and dashboards that a CEO needs to instantly see availability, utilization, and overhead.
-In addition to streamlining processes and achieving greater efficiency, time tracking software can keep the company stay competitive by helping to track and manage remote, global, and contract workers, as well as ensure compliance with labor laws.
+In addition to streamlining processes and achieving greater efficiency, time tracking software can keep the company competitive by tracking and managing remote, global, and contract workers, as well as ensuring compliance with labor laws.
 Lastly, time tracking software helps the CEO identify critical skill gaps.
-Work data can be used to pinpoint where an employee needs help or doesn’t have the skills necessary to work at a productive pace, which opens opportunities for skill development and in turn, builds a more talented workforce.
+Work data can be used to pinpoint where an employee needs help or doesn’t have the skills necessary to work at a productive pace, which opens opportunities for skill development and building a talented workforce.

 Time Tracking Software Case Study